tjwaterman99/poffertjes_shop/README.md

 # Testing dbt project: `poffertjes_shop`

-`poffertjes_shop` is a fictional vendor selling miniature Dutch pancakes.
-This dbt project is inspired by the [`jaffle_shop`](https://github.com/dbt-labs/jaffle_shop) demo project, but now has more Amsterdam! (as well as features such as snapshots, sources, and freshness checks).
+`poffertjes_shop` is the dbt project of a fictional vendor selling miniature Dutch pancakes.

+The project is inspired by the [`jaffle_shop`](https://github.com/dbt-labs/jaffle_shop) project, but now has more Amsterdam! (as well as features such as snapshots, sources, and freshness checks).

 ### Using the project